gpufit/Gpufit/docs/bindings.rst

     :special: If None, the default value will be used.
 :estimator_id: estimator ID

-    :type: EstimatorID which is an Enum in the same module and defined analogously to gpufit.h_.
+    :type: EstimatorID which is an Enum in the same module and defined analogously to constants.h_.
     :special: If None, the default value is used.
 :model_id: model ID

-    :type: ModelID which is an Enum in the same module and defined analogously to gpufit.h_.
+    :type: ModelID which is an Enum in the same module and defined analogously to constants.h_.
 :initial_parameters: Initial parameters
     2D NumPy array of shape (number_fits, number_parameter)